openapi4j/openapi4j/openapi-schema-validator/README.md

-# Open API Schema Object validator
+# OpenAPI Schema Object validator

 Implementation of the [Schema Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#schemaObject) specification for Open API 3.
 As a reminder, Schema Object is a subset of [JSON schema draft #00](https://tools.ietf.org/html/draft-wright-json-schema-validation-00) with additions.